jbochanski/SDSS-templates/README.md

 for easy downloading.

-If you have any questions, please feel free to contact me at bochansk@astro.washington.edu
+If you have any questions, please feel free to contact me at bochanski@gmail.com